Azure/data-api-builder/docs/configuration-file.md

 #### GraphQL

-`path`: defines the URL path where all exposed REST endpoints will be made available.
+`path`: defines the URL path where the GraphQL endpoint will be made available.
 For example if set to `/graphql`, the GraphQL endpoint will be exposed `/graphql`.
 No sub-paths allowed.
 Optional.
 Default is `graphql`.
+Currently, a customized path value for GraphQL endpoint is not supported.

 #### Host